 I adopted the term stakeholder three decades ago, long before it moved into the mainstream, but I now prefer to talk about beneficiary for the sake of clarity, sidestepping the various interpretations and critiques of stakeholder theory.

 Value means benefit, and it comes in three main forms: economic value, conceptual value and experienced value.
-Prospero work is mostly concerned with experienced value.
-For the Prospero practitioner, experienced value, meaning and joy are closely related.
+Now-to-new work is mostly concerned with experienced value.
+For the now-to-new practitioner, experienced value, meaning and joy are closely related.